-As discussed above, in Switzerland, all assets and liabilities pass automatically to the heirs by force of law as universal succession (CC, Article 560).
-However, an heir has the right to waive his or her right of succession, which is particularly relevant when an estate is indebted.
-To waive his or her right of succession, a statutory heir must make a declaration to the competent authority within three months of learning about the demise of the testator, and an appointed heir must file a declaration within three months from the notification of the will (CC, Article 566 et seq).
+As discussed above, all assets and liabilities pass automatically to the heirs by force of law as universal succession (Article 560, CC).
+However, an heir has the right to waive their right of succession, which is particularly relevant when an estate is indebted.
+To waive their right of succession, a statutory heir must make a declaration to the competent authority within three months of learning about the demise of the testator.
+An appointed heir must file a declaration within three months from the notification of the will (Article 566 et seq, CC).

 Another means provided by law is the public inventory.
 This is commonly used when an heir fears the indebtedness of the estate but would otherwise accept the inheritance.
-In this case, he or she can request a public inventory within one month of the demise of the testator (CC, Article 580 et seq).
-Finally, every heir can request an official liquidation of the estate (CC, Article 593 et seq).
+In this case, they can request a public inventory within one month of the demise of the testator (Article 580 et seq, CC).
+Finally, every heir can request an official liquidation of the estate (Article 593 et seq, CC).